-Loan competitions may be open to any type of experimental development project, or they may be themed.
+Loan competitions may be open to any type of project, or they may be themed.
 In a themed loan competition, your innovation project will need to fit the specific scope criteria outlined in that competition brief.
 If your innovation project does not meet these criteria then you will not be eligible to apply for this specific opportunity.

-There will be 5 loan competitions during the Innovate UK pilot, to be run over 2 years to 2019.
-They will be held on various dates throughout the year.
 Once a loan competition has closed you will no longer be able to apply into it.
 Only one application is permitted from a business per loan competition.